 In order to get recognition online, you need to maintain a brand consistency across all your social media platforms.
 What does it mean?
 You should constantly use the same font and colour palette, graphic elements, logo and take pictures in similar style, every time when you’re creating graphics or take brand photos.

 Pinterest has been having layout changes a lot in this year and recently I got the newest layout and my old covers didn’t work for it anymore.
-If you still have an old layout, the dimension from this post should work for you, but keep in mind that the bottom might get cut out.
+If you still have an old layout, the dimension I shared in how to brand your Pinterest profile post, should work for you, but keep in mind that the bottom might get cut out.
 Unfortunately (because of the constant changes) there’s no FINAL and official board covers size yet, but I’ll do my best to update this post in case something changes.

 This post contains affiliate links marked with (*) for products I recommend.
 If you decide to make a purchase, I will earn a commission at no additional cost to you.
 Thank you for your support!